Investigating a chaotic self-oscillating sunlight-driven polymer actuator using Linkam’s THMS600

 It has also been discovered that lattice strain affects the role and dynamics of defects.
 Previous work has also demonstrated that phase transitions can occur when samples are placed under certain temperatures.
 Current theories also suggest that specific engineering of these defects can provide several different functionalities for transition metal oxides.
 Raman spectroscopy further provides a useful method of probing these defects.

-January’s Paper of the Month is a collective effort from the National University of Singapore, Nanyang Technological University and Trinity College Dublin.
-Their paper explored novel magnetic excitations using Raman spectroscopy to probe LaAlO3 and several other polar oxide substrates.
+Researchers from the National University of Singapore, Nanyang Technological University and Trinity College Dublin in Ireland explored novel magnetic excitations using Raman spectroscopy to probe LaAlO3 and several other polar oxide substrates.

 They built on the idea that a host of robust defects present in LaAlO3 could be promising in providing new functions with controlled engineering.
 The group conducted magnetic field dependant Raman spectroscopic studies at low temperatures to gain a better understanding of lattice phonons and the functionalities of these defects.

-The low temperature Raman spectroscopy was conducted using a WiTec Raman spectrometer and a Linkam HFS600-PB4 with LNP, allowing a temperature range from -196°C to 600°C.
+The low temperature Raman spectroscopy was conducted using a WiTec Raman spectrometer and a Linkam HFS600E-PB4 with LNP, allowing a temperature range from <-195°C to 600°C.

-The HFS set up with liquid nitrogen cooling and a WiTec Raman Spectrometer.
+The HFS600E-PB4 set up with liquid nitrogen cooling and a WiTec Raman Spectrometer.

 The low temperature experiments provided evidence for novel transitions which disappear at room temperature.
 These transitions were found to be magnetically sensitive, suggesting a magnetic degree of freedom caused by the defects.